openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 I don't know, I don't really use my desktop much.
 I have about 35-36 open windows.

-#### What is the application you can™t live without?
+#### What is the application you canâ€™t live without?
 And why?

-Openoffice “ because I do everything in openoffice.
+Openoffice â€“ because I do everything in openoffice.
 Asterisk - because it runs my office and home telephone system.

 #### Which application or feature should be invented as soon as possible?